ThyCa: Thyroid Cancer

 What is an inconclusive diagnosis?

-There is no certainty about the nature of your nodule; it could be either benign or malignant.
-Please make sure this is not confused with a benign diagnosis.
-This means that not much progress was made in determining the nature of your lump.
+An inconclusive diagnosis is one for which there is no certainty about the nature of your nodule; it could be either benign or malignant.
+This means that it is not possible to determine the nature of your lump.
 Either the FNA has to be repeated or the possibility of surgery should be discussed with your doctor.

 What is an unsatisfactory diagnosis?